schklom/Mirror-workflows/readme.md

 BASE_URL - the external url how the app is reachable. required to build the feeds (example: http://localhost:8080)

-APP_PORT - internal port for listening to http connections (example: 3000)
+APP_PORT - port for listening to http connections (example: 3000)

 DEBUG - for debug output, see npm debug package for details